PlayYoungRock/Daeddong-backend/Daeddong-client-backend/daeddong-client/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'kr.co.daeddong-admin' is invalid and this project uses 'kr.co.daeddongadmin' instead.
+* The original package name 'kr.co.daeddong-admin' is invalid and this project uses 'kr.co.daeddongclient' instead.

 # Getting Started